OMNI-SLO-Monitoring/OMNI-overview-and-documentation/README.md

 Ports used:

-Database Service is at localhost:3000 <br />
+    Frontend:
-Database Service UI is at localhost:4000 <br />
+    Database Service UI is at localhost:4000
-Price Service is at localhost:3300 <br />
+    Account Service UI is at localhost:4100
-Price Service UI is at localhost:4300 <br />
+    Price Service UI is at localhost:4300
+    Combined Monitoring Frontend is at localhost:4200

+    Backend:
+    Database Service is at localhost:3000
-Account Service UI is at localhost:4100 <br />
+    Price Service is at localhost:3300
-Monitor for Caching Service is at localhost:3400 <br />
+    Response Monitor Service is at localhost:3400
+    CPU Monitor Service is at localhost:3100
-Issue Creator/Log Receiver is at localhost:3500 <br />
+    Issue Creator/Log Receiver is at localhost:3500
-Combined Monitoring Frontend is at localhost:4200 <br />

 ## Documentation